-By: Thomas O’Connor, Sr. Chemical Engineer, US FDA
+By: Thomas O’Connor, Division of Product Quality Research Director, US FDA

 FDA is committed to supporting and enabling pharmaceutical innovation and modernization as part of the Agency’s mission to protect and promote public health.
 FDA recognizes that continuous manufacturing is an emerging technology that can enable pharmaceutical modernization and deliver potential benefits to both industry and patients.
 Continuous manufacturing can improve pharmaceutical manufacturing by, for example, using an integrated process with fewer steps and shorter processing times; requiring a smaller equipment footprint; supporting an enhanced development approach (e.g., quality by design (QbD) and use of process analytical technology (PAT) and models); enabling real-time product quality monitoring; and providing flexible operation to allow scale-up, scale-down, and scale-out to accommodate changing supply demands.

 FDA has gained experience with continuous pharmaceutical manufacturing through discussions with academia and industry at public workshops, early dialogue with sponsors through the Emerging Technology Program, externally funded and internal research, and the review and approval of five drug applications utilizing continuous manufacturing to date.
 Currently, the bulk of the FDA’s experience has been with continuous manufacturing of small molecule, solid oral drug products, which is the scope of the recently published draft guidance on Quality Considerations for Continuous Manufacturing.